wentout/dive/README.md

 ## dive.hopAutoWrap ( fn2wrap, wrapOnlyJumps )

-`fn2wrap` -- function, which must be wrapped 4 context passthrough `wrapOnlyJumps` -- boolean.
-This variable means the following:
+`fn2wrap` -- function, which must be wrapped 4 context passthrough.
+`
+`wrapOnlyJumps` -- boolean.
+If you need to wrap only the callback for `fn2wrap`, but not the `fn2wrap` itself.

-You can call `hopAutoWrap` from function which is already wrapped and, then function you are wrapping will be wrapped, receiving the context (`dive.ctx`), of a function you are running now.
-This is an example from **Caveates** part above.
-But there may be situation, when there are no context: obviously most of your code will be not covered with `dive.ctx`.
-And if you just need to make that `dive.ctx` will pass through that function to callbacks -- you can use this `wrapOnlyJumps`.
-Moreover, if there will be no context when you use `.hopAutoWrap` -- it will fall to that situation.
+You can call `hopAutoWrap` from function which is already wrapped.
+And then when that wrapped function runs with context as in the from **Caveates** part above, there might be situation, when there are no context: obviously most of your code will not be covered with `dive(...)`.
+And if you just need to pass `dive.ctx` to callbacks -- you can use this `wrapOnlyJumps`.
+Moreover, if there will be no context when you use `.hopAutoWrap` -- it will fall to the same condition.
 And backwards, if you have context inside of running code, but don't need to wrap `fn2wrap`, and need it simply allows `dive.ctx` pass through it to it callbacks -- use `wrapOnlyJumps == true`.

-For example, I use (mongoose.js)[https://mongoosejs.com/], and in the starter part of my App, I do the following with `.hopAutoWrap` to make sure all my code will work as I expect.
+I use this method with (mongoose.js)[https://mongoosejs.com/], and in the starter part of my App, I do the following with `dive.hopAutoWrap(...)` to make sure all my code will work as I expect.

 ```javascript
 ['find', 'findOne',